davidjohnbaker1/modelingMelodicDictation/experiment/protocol/Protocol.markdown

 ## Melodic Dictation

 1. Type ```melodicdictation``` then  ```./run_experiment``` into Terminal
-  * Get Experiment Number from Google Doc
+  * Enter participant's number into most recent slot on google doc
-  * Paste number into experiment
+  * Paste number into experiment, minimize screen
+  * Have participant sign conset form, put in folder.
-2. Follow on-screen instructions for dictation
+2. Follow on-screen instructions for dictation experiment.
+3. On experimental finish run ```this command```.

 ## Cognitive Battery